radar/ryanbigg.com/_posts/2021-03-23-maintainable-rails.markdown

 A decade of Ruby development has produced some great alternatives to Rails' MVC directory structure that are definitely worthwhile to consider.

-In this guide, I want to show an _alternative_ viewpoint on how a Rails application should be organised in order to increase its maintainability.
+In this book, I want to show an _alternative_ viewpoint on how a Rails application should be organised in order to increase its maintainability.

 These are the best pieces that I've found to work for me and others.